CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 (Design)

-For anyone who believes in the benefits of Smalltalk, this principle is hard to square with the reality of Smalltalk's decline--unless the view is taken that over the long term better languages will increase.
+For anyone who believes that Smalltalk has a sound design, this principle is hard to square with the reality of Smalltalk's decline.

 In particular, theoretical benefits of Smalltalk's programming model aren't enough to influence businesses to adopt it:

-> our customers didn’t really care about Smalltalk, or object-based programming and design, or live programming, or any of the unique technologies Smalltalk brought to the table.
+> …our customers didn’t really care about Smalltalk, or object-based programming and design, or live programming, or any of the unique technologies Smalltalk brought to the table.
 They just wanted to replace those green-screens with something that looked like a Windows application.

 (WB)